-Minimum grade 6 GCSE Biology.
-GCSE Science + Combined Science, grade 6+6, however, a higher GCSE Grade in Combined Science or Biology is desirable.
-The majority of students starting this course have achieved at least a grade 7 or 7/7 at GCSE
+Minimum grade 7 GCSE Biology.
+GCSE Science + Combined Science, grade 7+7, however, a higher GCSE Grade in Combined Science or Biology is desirable

-It is recommended that students study AS/A Level Chemistry in addition to AS/A Level Biology, as this will enhance their understanding of the biochemical aspects of the course.
+It is recommended that students study A Level Chemistry in addition to A Level Biology, as this will enhance their understanding of the biochemical aspects of the course.
 Many degree courses in pure and applied Biological Sciences require A Level Chemistry.

-COURSE CONTENT FOR AS AND FIRST YEAR OF A-LEVEL
+COURSE CONTENT FOR FIRST YEAR OF A-LEVEL

-1. Biological molecules; 2.Cells; 3.Organisms exchange substances with their environment; 4.Genetic information, variation and relationships between organisms
+1. Biological molecules; 2.
+Cells; 3.
+Organisms exchange substances with their environment; 4.
+Genetic information, variation and relationships between organisms